 Rates of psychiatric treatment for women who undergo abortions remain significantly higher than delivering women for at least four years after their procedure.

-Overall, abortion is linked with a plethora of psychological and physical complications and, most importantly, reduced maternal bonding with children born subsequently.
+Overall, abortion is linked to psychological and physical complications and, most importantly, reduced maternal bonding with children born subsequently.

 If you’re in need of support in dealing with an unplanned pregnancy, please call us at (858) 397-1970, text at (858) 822-9335, or send a confidential email to firstname.lastname@example.org.